 What is Common Ground ?

 Common Ground is the first step towards ending chronic homelessness.
-The Common Ground model creates a strong base which assists and supports the move from homelessness into permanent supported housing, it provides
+Common Ground involves a partnership between community groups, the private sector and government.

 Common Ground is a not for profit organisation based in the United States it was first started in New York in the early 1990’s by Roseanne Haggerty and is growing in popularity in Australia as the best model to support and end chronic homelessness.

 The first Common Ground Canberra is Gungahlin

 The Gungahlin town centre is well located, close to a range of amenities including parks, public transport, shopping, health and social services, and employment, and within a medium density mixed residential and commercial zone.

 On site tenancy and support staff are a critical part of the Common Ground facility.
 The facility should provide appropriate office spaces for staff (including the concierge and any tenancy staff) and appropriate rooms for the provision of support services.

 A trusting respectful relationship between the tenant and the support team enables early intervention if a tenant is experiencing a crisis or feels at risk or vulnerable.

 Why do we need a second Common Ground?